 Student: “Oh.
 Well, can’t you go back and change the grade?”

-In today’s post, we’re exploring three different late work policy options for the high school classroom.
-Needless to say, more than these three policies exist, but they are among the most common that I have witnessed and experienced.
+In today’s post, we’re exploring a handful of late work policy options for the secondary classroom.
+Needless to say, more than these policies exist, but they are among the most common that I have witnessed and experienced.
 If you have a different system that works, please tell us about it in the comments.
 Help us gather a teacher-tested bank of late work policies to help educators solve one of their most pressing classroom management issues.